CompPhotoChem/ChromoPredict/examples/README.md

 # Examples

-In this directory, you find code examples and tutorials to demonstrate the functionality of the Woodward-Fieser tool
+In this directory, you find code examples and tutorials to demonstrate the functionality of the ChromoPredict tool